ammdias/finctrl/MANUAL.md

         descr 'ATM withdrawal' date 3/12

-As you can see, these are just two commands, adding the expense of another trip to the supermarket and a ATM withdrawal.
+As you can see, these are just two commands, adding the expense of another trip to the supermarket and an ATM withdrawal.
 After saving the file, open the program and the `test.sqlite` file we have been working on and then execute the [source] command: